-3.4.1 Vocational Rehabilitation
+3.3.1 Vocational Rehabilitation

 Returning to work following ABI is one of the most challenging tasks that a patient will face in the course of their recovery.
-The work environment often produces stresses on their physical body, cognitive challenges, and emotional strain.
-However, given the financial burden of not being able to work for most individuals, it is a very important aspect of full reintegration into society and return to independent living.
+The work environment often exposes individuals to physical stressors, cognitive challenges, and emotional strain.
+However, given the financial burden of not being able to work, for most individuals, it is a very important aspect of full reintegration into society and return to independent living.